-Whether you prefer whiskeys or wines, there are interactive virtual tastings you’ll love.
-Enjoy a solo evening spent sipping on bourbons, whiskeys or scotch with virtual whiskey tastings, or explore a flight of interesting wines with virtual wine tastings.
+If you prefer wine, there are interactive virtual tastings you’ll love.
+Enjoy a solo evening spent exploring a flight of interesting wines with virtual wine tastings.
 You can even indulge in a virtual wine and cheese tasting for a true Valentine's Day treat!

 9. FaceTime Game Night

 If you’ve got friends in other states or countries who are also single on Valentine’s Day, plan a virtual game night on FaceTime or Zoom.
 Discover online games you can both play from anywhere or play games that require no tools such as Never Have I Ever or Would You Rather.